The Vibrant Glow of Electric Hyalite Opals

 Of the many opal varieties, one of the most unique versions is hyalite opal.
 But unlike the fire and lightning ridge opal, hyalite opal’s display of magnificence is best seen in the dark... check out what happens in the video below when the lights go out and a blacklight comes on!

 One of the most captivating qualities of hyalite opal is its fluorescent green glow in shortwave ultraviolet light.
 All minerals can reflect a degree of light, but some have the physical qualities that allow them to temporarily absorb a small amount of light and releases it in a different wavelength.

 While the hyalite opal may appear milky to colorless, with certain "electric" hyalites, the change in wavelength is visible to the human eye as a glow that is intensified just by sunlight or moving into a dark room.

 How the “Bubbles” Are Formed

-At a glance, the hyalite opal looks like a cluster of milky bubbles on sedimentary rock.
+At a glance, hyalite opal looks like a cluster of milky bubbles on sedimentary rock.
 This globular mass comes in irregular shapes and sizes, giving it a weak opalescence (play of color) that is a hallmark of other precious opals.
-The tiny beads of the hyalite contain around 3-8% water and are made of hydrated silicate.
+The tiny beads of hyalite contain around 3-8% water and are made of hydrated silicate.